aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 **Remarks**

-Return -1 if there is no cell.
+Return -1 if there is no cell has been instantiated.

 **Returns:**
 int